jomnius/study-notes/README.md

 Now I'm thinking that I could put here tags and summary, maybe the key discovery or why I read the thing in the first place.
 That would be kind of meta notes of study notes.

 ...work in progress, just thinking aloud.
-Btw direct link to this webpage https://jomnius.github.io/study-notes
+Btw direct link to this as a webpage https://jomnius.github.io/study-notes

 ---